lucasnorruva/ENTv4/docs/platform-architecture.md

 - Note: If CRSD turns out to be essentially the same as CSRD (or a variant naming), this module might be repurposed to another directive (such as CSDD – Corporate Sustainability Due Diligence for supply chain due diligence).
 The flexible architecture ensures that even unforeseen regulations can be accommodated with new modules.
 ### Circular Economy Data Sheets (PCDS)
 Under the EU’s circular economy initiatives, standardized data sheets like the Product Circularity Data Sheet (PCDS) are being promoted.
 Our platform anticipates this by allowing a dedicated module for Circular Economy Data Sheets:
 - PCDS Overview: The PCDS is a standardized template that manufacturers fill with info on a product’s circularity (e.g., reused materials, recyclability).
-Initiatives led by organizations like Luxembourg’s Ministry of the Economy have demonstrated PCDS as a way to communicate the circular properties of products circulareconomy.europa.eu
-.
 The DPP platform can incorporate this template structure.
 - Module Functionality: When the Circular Economy Data Sheets module is enabled, the system will present additional sections in the product passport where circularity data is captured according to the PCDS standard.
-This might include a series of yes/no or numeric fields about material reuse, recycled content percentage, ease of disassembly, etc., following the standardized statements from PCDS guidelines.
-- Data Exchange and Format: Because PCDS is designed as a data exchange format (with an associated protocol and auditing system circulareconomy.europa.eu
-), the platform will be able to export/import this segment of the passport as a PCDS file or API payload.
-This ensures interoperability: companies can produce a DPP that also serves as a PCDS for partners or auditors.
+- Data Exchange and Format: Because PCDS is designed as a data exchange format, the platform will be able to export/import this segment of the passport as a PCDS file or API payload.
+This ensures interoperability.
 - Toggle and Integration: The feature flag for this could be named Circularity_DataSheet_Module.
 It can be enabled for companies that wish to pilot or comply with PCDS.
-Given that PCDS is still being refined (with pilot projects ongoing circulareconomy.europa.eu
-), our platform’s module will evolve alongside the standard.
-Gemini AI can assist by checking if PCDS fields are consistent with other product data (e.g., flagging if a product claims “100% recyclable” but has components marked non-recyclable elsewhere).
+Gemini AI can assist by checking if PCDS fields are consistent with other product data.
 - Future Alignment: Should the EU or other bodies mandate PCDS for certain products, this module will ensure clients are ready.
 Even before formal mandates, enabling it can be a value-add for companies aiming to showcase circular economy leadership.
 ### Ecodesign 2.0 and ESPR
-The Ecodesign for Sustainable Products Regulation (ESPR) – sometimes referred to as “Ecodesign 2.0” – is a foundational EU regulation that introduces the requirement for Digital Product Passports.
+The Ecodesign for Sustainable Products Regulation (ESPR) is a foundational EU regulation that introduces the requirement for Digital Product Passports.
 Our platform is inherently aligned with this regulation:
-- Digital Product Passport Requirements: The ESPR, which entered into force in July 2024, explicitly introduces a Digital Product Passport as a “digital identity card for products” with information to support sustainability and circularity commission.europa.eu
-.
-Our entire platform is built around this concept, storing relevant information about products’ technical performance, materials, repairability, recycling, and lifecycle impacts commission.europa.eu
+- Digital Product Passport Requirements: ESPR explicitly introduces a DPP as a “digital identity card for products” with information to support sustainability and circularity.
+Our entire platform is built around this concept.
-.
-- ESPR Module: While the core platform already addresses much of ESPR (since DPP is its core idea), this module acts as a collection of specific features to ensure full compliance:
+- ESPR Module: This module acts as a collection of specific features to ensure full compliance:
-- Ensuring each product passport contains all data fields required by any delegated acts under the regulation (e.g., specific rules for electronics, batteries, textiles, etc., as they roll out).
+- Ensuring each product passport contains all data fields required by any delegated acts under the regulation.
-- Providing an authenticity verification mechanism (since ESPR envisions customs authorities checking the existence and authenticity of passports commission.europa.eu
+- Providing an authenticity verification mechanism for customs authorities.
-, our platform may provide a public verification API or QR code scanning feature that can confirm a passport’s validity).
-- Enforcement of rules like marking products that lack a valid passport (e.g., preventing generating an incomplete passport for regulated products).
+- Enforcement of rules like marking products that lack a valid passport.
-- Future Delegated Acts: The Ecodesign 2.0 framework will issue product-specific rules (delegated acts) defining what data must be in the passport for each product category.
+- Future Delegated Acts: The ESPR framework will issue product-specific rules (delegated acts).
 The platform’s compliance engine and schema are designed to be updated in a modular way for each such product category rule.
-For instance, if a rule for textiles requires a new field “percentage of recycled fabric”, we can add that field to the textiles DPP schema and toggle it via region/product category.
-- Gemini AI Extensions: Gemini AI is leveraged to help businesses interpret the Ecodesign requirements.
-For example, if a user is filling out a passport and doesn’t understand a required field (say “reusability score”), the AI can provide context or examples.
-It can also analyze a product’s data to suggest ways to improve compliance (e.g., hint if a certain component is causing a low recyclability score).
+- Gemini AI Extensions: Genkit AI is leveraged to help businesses interpret the Ecodesign requirements, provide context on required fields, and analyze a product’s data to suggest ways to improve compliance.
 - Global Alignment: While ESPR is EU-specific, it sets a template for sustainability requirements.
 Our platform’s features here (like capturing detailed lifecycle info) can be useful for other regions or voluntary standards too.
-Thus, even clients outside the EU benefit from Ecodesign-driven capabilities, as it essentially embodies best practices for sustainable product data.